Analysis Colorado Rockies · Pitch Design

 Altitude disrupts every part of it.

 Four-seam fastballs depend on induced vertical break to create the appearance of rise.
-When that break decreases at altitude, hitters see the pitch longer and make better contact.
-Modern sweeper sliders rely on horizontal spin-induced movement - movement that becomes less pronounced in thin air.
+An elite four-seamer generates 19 or more inches of IVB at sea level.
+At Coors, that same pitch loses 3 to 4 inches, landing in the 15 to 16 inch range where major league hitters have pattern-matched thousands of at-bats.
+When that break decreases at altitude, hitters see the pitch flatten out and make better contact.
+Modern sweeper sliders rely on horizontal spin-induced movement.
+A sweeper averaging 15 to 17 inches of break at sea level may lose 3 to 4 inches at altitude, shrinking it from a swing-and-miss weapon to something hitters can track.
 The carefully designed tunnel collapses when both pitches flatten simultaneously.

 Pitchers who built their identity around ride and sweep arrive at Coors and discover that their best pitches are no longer elite.
 The environment does not care about their Stuff+ grades at sea level.